MSG Detachment

 Deputy Ambassador: William J. Porter (left: May67); Eugene M. Locke (Arrived: May67).

-OIC: Capt O'Brien
+OIC: Capt Phil E. Tucker replaced by Capt O'Brien

 NCOIC: GySgt Morrison